cg-tuwien/Auto-Vk-Toolkit/README.md

 # Automatic Resource-Updates

 _Gears-Vk_ features functionality to automatically update resources (like images or pipelines) after certain _events_ have occured.
 This can be used to enable the following:
-* Shader Hot Reloading: Update graphics/compute/ray-tracing pipelines after (SPIR-V) shader files have been updated.
+* Shader Hot Reloading: Update graphics/compute/ray-tracing pipelines after (SPIR-V) shader files have been updated on the file system.
 * Adapt to window-resizes: Framebuffer recreation after the swapchain went out of date and was recreated.

 **To set up automatic resource-updates,** you have to enable them using the `gvk::updater` class: